-- Travel Budget Authorization (TBA)/Concur Request is not required for mileage or short, one day local trips.
+- A Concur Request is not required for mileage or short, one day local trips.
 Examples include mileage to business meals, errands on behalf of the University, or meetings away from headquarters.

-- Mileage reimbursement requests should include the purpose of the trip and one or more of the following:
+- Mileage reimbursement requests in Concur should include the purpose of the trip and any explanation for alternate/additional routes.

 There is also a tool to help you determine whether it is more cost effective to use a rental car than to reimburse a traveler for use of their personal vehicle: Mileage Comparison Worksheet